Warsaalk/Polytate/README.md

 While loading a page, an element with the class `polytate-loader` will be appended to the desination pane untill the page is fully loaded.

-If the content a pane is higher than the pane its height the class `polytate-scrollbar` will be appended to that pane.
-The default css of that class is `margin-right: -15px;`.
-This can be useful when you want to center the content inside the pane.
+If the content of a pane is higher than the pane its height the class `polytate-scrollbar` will be appended to that pane.
+The default css for that class is `margin-right: -15px;`.

 ## Requirements
   - jQuery (tested version: v1.10.2)